 Within the module, lake configuration files (glm2.nml) have been coarsely calibrated for each lake.
 Meteorological driver data (met_hourly.csv) for each lake were compiled at an hourly time step from the North American Land Data Assimilation System (NLDAS-2; Cosgrove et al. 2003) and include air temperature, short and long wave radiation, relative humidity, wind speed, and precipitation (rain and snow).
 For lakes that include a substantial surface inflow (), an inflow file (inflow.csv) is included, which includes discharge volume, water temperature, and inflow salt concentration at a daily timestep.
 For lakes with a surface outflow (), each lake model also includes a surface outflow file (outflow.csv) that is estimated based on inflows to maintain lake volume.

+ADD DETAILS OF GLM SETUP AND LONG-TERM MET DATA FOR FITTING EL NINO EVENTS

 For more information, we refer users to the website and publications listed below.